battlecode/battlecode21/specs/specs.md

 All distances, vision radii, etc are given as the Euclidean distance squared (equal to $dx^2 + dy^2$, the x-offset squared plus y-offset squared).
 There are two main benefits of doing this:
 - everything is an integer, which makes life better
-- taking square roots is a waste of bytecode
+- taking square roots is a waste of time

 Intuitions for this are best gained through a few examples:
 [TODO: make a nice graphic of different distances squared, including 1, 2, 3, 4, and the vision radii of each unit]